 If you watch sports or The Daily Show, no doubt you’ve seen the commercial for Gears of War at least a dozen times by now.
 That’s the video game with the real catchy tune – “All around me are familiar faces.
-Warn out places, warn out faces.”
+Worn out places, worn out faces.”

 Just from this one tiny example, it’s pretty apparent that the use of social media is helping search engines return more relevant results.
 While search engines have largely done a great job of showing you where you want to go to find what you’re looking for, we’ve all experienced seeing links that just don’t seem to make sense.